Diocese of Xianxian: 20th century

-Re-opening of Diocese
+Re-opening of the diocese

-In 1979, priests were allowed to do mass again and gradually the diocese was allowed to recover some of its previous properties that were returned to religious use.
+In 1979, priests were allowed to say mass again and gradually the diocese was allowed to recover some of its previous properties that were returned to religious use.
 It was also granted money by the government to rebuild.

 In 1982, Chinese Jesuit priest John Liu Dinghan was elected the new bishop of Xianxian by the Patriotic Association; he did not receive formal approval from Rome to become bishop.

 In 1981，the government-controlled Catholic church in Hebei reorganized its diocesan boundaries to match the administrative boundaries of Hebei.
 This led to boundary changes that were not approved by the Vatican, including some land being exchanged to and from Xianxian diocese.
 Xianxian diocese then, within the Patriotic Association's boundaries, became the same as Cangzhou city region and it was renamed the diocese of Cangzhou by the Patriotic Association.
-Neighbouring Langfang city region (including Sanhe), was then left in an awkward position, since it was the only city region in Hebei that didn't have its own diocese within Hebei.
+Neighbouring Langfang city region (including Sanhe) was then left in an awkward position, since it was the only city region in Hebei that did not have its own diocese within Hebei.
 Historically the territory of this region had been mostly included within the Beijing archdiocese, but since Beijing priests were not permitted to work in Hebei, the Beijing archdiocese could not administer it.
-The Patriotic association established a 'Langfang diocese', which in practice was run by clergy from Xianxian diocese, who worked under the formal name that they were priests within Langfang's Catholic association.
+The Patriotic association established a "Langfang diocese", which in practice was run by clergy from Xianxian diocese, who worked under the formal name that they were priests within Langfang's Catholic association.
 Langfang continues to be run by clergy of Xianxian diocese today.